100mslive/100ms-docs/docs/api-reference/javascript/v2/react-hooks/interfaces/usePDFShareResult.md

 • **startPDFShare**: (`value`: `File` | `string`): `Promise`<`void`\>

-Info related to file or url of a pdf is passed.
-It will start the screenshare once pdf is passed.
+Start sharing a PDF file or URL.

-It will throw error in below scenarios:
+It will throw an error in the following scenarios:
- - When file or url is not passed.
+ - When file or URL has not been passed, or is invalid
- - Reference to a iframe or element is not yet attached.
+ - When the reference has not been attached to an iframe
- - Unable to start screen share.
+ - When screen share cannot be started

 ___

 ### stopPDFShare

 • **stopPDFShare**: (): `Promise`<`void`\>

-It will stop screen sharing of pdf annotator.
+Stop sharing the PDF file or URL.

 ___